 Look at the Bank of America® Travel Rewards credit card, for example, which offers 1.5 points per dollar you spend on all purchases.
 It’s one of the best travel cards on the market, and it’ll cost you nothing.

 If you’re looking for great cash back, check out the Citi Citi® Double Cash Card.
-It offers Earn 1% cash back when you pay off your card, on top of the 1% cash back you earn when you make purchases
+It offers 1% cash back when you make purchases and 1% cash back when you pay off your card

 Even if your credit card does have an annual fee, your credit card company might waive it if you ask.
 Call your provider when you see the charge on your monthly credit card statement and ask them to remove the fee.
 Some providers want to make sure you’re happy and won’t switch to another card, so customer support could waive this fee if you ask or threaten to cancel.
 Not every company will do this, but it could be worth a shot.

 Myth #2: It’s never a good idea to get a secured or store card.